kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/http-client.md

 * `HttpClientDecoderException` — error while converting a response body into a user type.
 * `HttpClientUnknownException` — other transport client error that did not match a more specific category.

-`HttpClientResponseException` is created after reading the response body into a byte array.
-If the body could not be read fully, the read error is added as a `suppressed` exception, and `getBytes()` contains the body that could be collected.
+`HttpClientResponseException` is created by `HttpClientResponseException.fromResponse(response)` after reading the response body.
+If the whole body is already buffered it is captured in full; otherwise only the first `4096` bytes are read into `getBytes()` so that a failing call never has to buffer an arbitrarily large error page.

 #### Conversion by Code { #conversion-by-code }